Introduction to projects based on Torah and Midrash: Seeing Sinai and New Translations-Genesis

 In 2001, felt that the connections and overlaps between abstract art and Jewish ideas needed expansion and that a learned guide could help me.
 I contacted professor Arnold Eisen, then Chair of the Department of Religious Studies at Stanford University.

 Professor Eisen agreed to work in collaboration with me.
 We worked without a clear plan: we spoke in my studio, looking at my abstract paintings.
 Eisen listened and learned more about color, light, unity, and painterly dynamics.
 I spoke about how that my paintings are anti-image paintings; a viewer is meant to experience a visual process, to apprehend the “becoming” of abstract unity, not to see an image.
 Over a year of studio visits and phone conversations between New York and California, we read Torah and I painted on the basis of our study.
 The scholar came to interpretations of the text that were new to him and I began to envision aspects of text.

 Eisen (and I) did a close reading of the (Hebrew) text of Exodus 33-34, the central Torah text in which Moses asks to see the Glory of G-d on Mount Sinai.
 My painting philosophy influenced Eisen’s reading of a section he had read so many times.
 Reading Torah in the studio, attentive to the questions of a visually focused artist allowed him to consider the subject of vision in a new context.
 The richness of specific words and meanings in the ancient Hebrew allowed me to paint with deeper understanding and the status of ‘word’ in sacred text led to new ideas.

-I believe we created a hybrid form of Torah study and art.
-I had wanted the sense of insight that one can feel when looking at art to join with Torah insight.
-The resulting paintings and Eisen’s Commentary became Seeing Sinai.
-We showed the collaboration in a series of Jewish art venues and the project has been the subject of many articles in Jewish publications.
+I believe we created a hybrid of Torah study and art.
+I hope the works are imbued with qualities of insight one can feel studying Torah deeply.
+The resulting paintings and Eisen’s Commentary became the project, “Seeing Sinai (2004).”
+The collaboration was exhibited in a series of Jewish art venues between 2005-2010.